github/docs/content/github/getting-started-with-github/getting-started-with-git/index.md

 ---
 title: Getting started with Git
-intro: '
-Git is a distributed Version Control System(VCS).
-Get started setting up Git to manage and control all your {% data variables.product.prodname_dotcom %} project workflows locally.'
+intro: 'Set up Git, a distributed version control system, to manage your {% data variables.product.product_name %} repositories from your computer.'
 redirect_from:
   - /articles/getting-started-with-git-and-github
   - /github/using-git/getting-started-with-git-and-github